flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b4-manifesto/development.md

 - https://github.com/b4-manifesto/Manifesto

 The **Manifesto-Core** script is our main asset in our app, which is developed with OpenCV and Python.
 People that move in front of our cameras will be detected and get an ID assigned.
-Those IDs will be sent to a Kafka instance which also gets sent to our server.
+Those IDs will be sent to a Kafka instance, which also gets sent to our server.

 {{</section >}}